 Photo Credit: India Tribune

-Having spent an unknown number of centuries in the hands of the Mughals, possibly even housed secretly in the great peacock throne, the diamond was seized in 1739 by Nadir Shah of Persia.
+Having spent an unknown number of centuries in the hands of the Mughals, possibly even housed secretly in the great Peacock Throne, the diamond was seized in 1739, by Nadir Shah of Persia.
 It remained in Afghanistan, passing through the hands of several Persian rulers, until Shah Shuja was defeated by Mahmud.

 From prison, Shah Shuja sent the stone with his family to Punjab, where they found sanctuary.
 Shah Shuja’s wife, Queen Wafa Begum, secured her husband’s release from prison by gifting the large jewel to Ranjit Singh, who hired a jeweler to facet and set into an armlet.
 He had hoped that the new cuts would release the radiance he believed existed within the stone.
 However, the diamond remained hopelessly devoid of brilliance.
 Greatly disappointed, Ranjit Singh beheaded the jeweler responsible for faceting and setting it.

 After his death in 1843, Ranjit Singh left a vacuum of power in India.
 This, of course, resulted in fighting among his successors, one of whom was nine-year-old Duleep Singh.
-It also opened the door for the British to finally gain a foothold in the sought-after Indian territory
+It also opened the door for Britain to finally gain a foothold in the sought-after Indian territory.

 1. Rappaport, Helen.
 Queen Victoria: A Biographical Companion.
 Santa Barbara: ABC-CLIO, 2003.

 2. All About Gemstones.
 "Diamond Mines of the World: India's Diamonds of Golconda."
 Accessed August 6, 2012. http://www.allaboutgemstones.com/diamond_mines_golconda.html.